-Another question arises.
+But a question still remains.
 Rabbi Zev Leff questions why the break was placed between the first two sins.
 In order to avoid chazaka, the break could equally have been placed between the narrative of the second and third sin for the same effect.
-Rav Leff points out that the first two sins reflect Bnei Yisrael in a particularly poor light because when read together they reveal the trait of hypocrisy.
-The first sin demonstrates how Bnei Yisrael were able to travel joyfully and quickly when it suits them.
+Rav Leff points out that the first two sins reflect Bnei Yisrael in a particularly poor light because, when read together, they reveal the trait of hypocrisy.
+The first sin demonstrates how Bnei Yisrael were able to travel joyfully and quickly when they were running away from an obligation.
 However, the second sin is characterised by them complaining about the difficult journey.
-Rav Leff suggests that Hashem put the break specifically between the first two sins to minimise the likelihood of Bnei Yisrael appearing as hypocritical.
+Rav Leff suggests that Hashem put the break specifically between these two sins to minimise the likelihood of Bnei Yisrael appearing hypocritical.

-If our behaviour is inconsistent with our outward appearance or our speech it can reflect very poorly on us.
-In some cases it may even cause a chilul Hashem.
+If our behaviour is inconsistent with our outward appearance or our speech, this can reflect very poorly on us.
+In some cases, it may even cause a chillul Hashem chas v'shalom.
 For example, some Jews appear to be religious on the outside, yet act in a manner that is decidedly 'unreligious'.